mesgjs/mesgjs/docs/interfaces/@interface.md

 * `interface.set(options)`\
 Configures the interface like the `(set)` message in Mesgjs. `options` may be a plain JavaScript object or a `NANOS` instance.
 * `interface.instance(optInitParams)`\
 Returns an instance (or *the* instance, for singletons) of the interface.
 Unlike `@c(get interface)`, this works even for private interfaces.
 If `optInitParams` is supplied, it is passed as the message parameters for the `@init` constructor message handler of the interface.
+Message attribution is not available from JavaScript.

 ## Examples